mysteryson34/TeamTrek/README.md

  - at least one PC/laptop (x86_64, not armhf) with dual-band wireless capability

 **Modular approach**:
 Each player is tied to their SBC (single-board computer).
 In this case, their Raspberry Pi.
 Each Raspberry Pi is tied to its player's role/job in the simulator.
 For our current testing purposes, we will limit the number of players, and thus roles, to 3.
+By limiting the number of players, we increase the workload for each of them.
+Below are the three jobs and a sub-hiearchy of their duties.

+Command - Communications, Helm, Operations

+Science - Engineering, Cartography, Sensors

+Tactical - Medical, Stealth, Weaponry